Purdue Fort Wayne Mastodons: Purdue Fort Wayne

 Indiana University and Purdue University in Fort Wayne officially separated on July 1, 2018, with IU taking responsibility for IPFW's degree programs in health sciences and Purdue retaining all other academic programs.
 Thereafter, the Mastodons represented Purdue University Fort Wayne.
 With the name change, the school's colors changed from royal blue and White to the old gold and black used by the other three Purdue University campuses.
 On June 18, 2018, the school announced that beginning July 1, 2018 all NCAA sports teams will be known as the Purdue Fort Wayne Mastadons.
 In addition, a new logo was revealed in which the color blue is incorporated as a secondary color to the university's official school colors of gold and black.

 Because NCAA rules bar players from two different schools from competing on the same team, IU Fort Wayne students became ineligible for Mastodons athletics.
 At the time the separation was announced, five of the roughly 240 Fort Wayne varsity athletes were in academic majors that became part of the new IU Fort Wayne campus, with three possibly requiring NCAA waivers to remain athletically eligible.

 The school moved from the Summit League to the Horizon League in July 2020.
 The official announcement of this move noted that PFW would be near the geographic center of its new league, with an average distance of 170 mi from the other members.
 At that time, media also noted that PFW's longest road trip in the Horizon League — 344 mi to Green Bay — would be shorter than its shortest Summit League trip, which was 367 mi to Western Illinois.
 PFW's Horizon League announcement took place several months before Robert Morris University, located in suburban Pittsburgh, Pennsylvania, announced it would also join the Horizon League in 2020.
 The addition of Robert Morris increased PFW's average conference road trip to about 210 mi, but Green Bay remains PFW's longest Horizon League road trip.

+Branding

+Purdue Fort Wayne was originally named Indiana University, Purdue University Fort Wayne.
+Following a rebrand to Purdue Fort Wayne in 2018, the athletic department instituted a new logo.
+That logo was then refreshed in 2025 to the current mark.